Home / WHSR Blog / How to Write Killer Headlines: Headline Templates From The A-List Bloggers

 Updated: Jan 10, 2019 / Article by: Jerry Low

 There are two things you bloggers should know: One, great bloggers write great headlines, and two, great headlines often follow sets of similar formulas.

 Great headlines follow sets of rules – they are compelling, specific, intriguing, and often follow sets of proven formula.

 Yes, just like maths, there are formulas that can help us to write headlines that work.
 It's no coincidence that three out of four Neil's case studies headlines on QuickSprout started with the phrase “How I…”.
 Headlines written based on certain sets recipes simply get more clicks and reads online.
 And these types of headlines will always work, because good headlines tap into psychological triggers that are programmed into the human mind.

 As a smart blogger, you should keep a set of headline formulas, templates, or cheat sheet for your writing references.
-And, that’s what I'm going to offer in this article – we are going to look into five most frequent-use headline formulas and some real life examples.
+What I'm going to offer in this article – we are going to look into five most frequent-use headline formulas and some templates – all handpicked from real life examples.

 Brian Clark of CopyBlogger once said this about list-headline: